kylestetz/lissajous/README.md

 Lissajous is a tool for real time audio performance using Javascript.
 It wraps succinct tools for creating oscillators and samplers into a chainable API, allowing performers to build and improvise songs with a minimum of code.

+Lissajous exists entirely within the Javascript console & was designed for use with Google Chrome.

 #### [Play with Lissajous](http://lissajousjs.com)
 Requires the latest stable Chrome build & a relatively recent OS.
+If you have your own .wav files you can drop them in the window to load them into the environment!

 #### [Watch a demo video](http://www.youtube.com/watch?v=jBRqOp5ws58)

 In order to run Lissajous locally you have to have a copy of the lissajous environment on your machine.
 Do this by pulling down this repo: `git clone git@github.com:kylestetz/lissajous.git` and opening the file `/environment/index.html`.
-The `/samples/` directory is ignored in this repo, so the samples will fail to load.
-Replace them with your own and update `/environment/extras.js`!
+The environment doesn't contain any samples- add an `/environment/samples/` folder (ignored by git) and add samples via `/environment/extras.js`!

 #### [View the Performance API Documentation](https://github.com/kylestetz/lissajous/blob/master/API.md)